k0f1/configuring-linux-web-server/README.md

 ### Install dependencies on other software or libraries
 To run flask app on the instance (ubuntu OS), we have to install Apache server, WSGI (Web Server Gateway Interface), flask and other libraries used in the app.

-Basically run the following some inside your project virtualenv after you have created the project directory with `sudo mkdir /var/www/datafrica`:-
-To install virtual environment:
+Create the project directory with `sudo mkdir /var/www/datafrica`:- Then install virtual environment:
-From /var/www/datafrica/catalog directory install pip, First install:
+From `/var/www/datafrica/catalog` directory,
+First install pip:
 `sudo apt-get install python3-pip`,

 Then install virtual environment with: